michaelchu/optopsy/README.md

     start = datetime(2016, 1, 1)
     end = datetime(2016, 12, 31)

-    # create the option spread that matches the entry filters
+    # create the option spreads that matches the entry filters
     trades = op.strategies.short_call_spread(data, start, end, filters)

-    # we get a dataframe of our orders based on the entry filter rules, let's export
-    # this to csv file for reference
-    trades.to_csv('./strategies/results/trades.csv')

     # call the run method with our data, option spreads and filters to run the backtest
     backtest = op.run(data, trades, filters)